Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 “The world is too complex to arise by chance. »

-The ancient Greek philosopher Anaxagoras, observing the expedient arrangement of the world, came to the idea of a "supreme mind" (Νοΰσ).
-So, Socrates and Plato saw the proof of the existence of a higher mind in the structure of the world.
+The ancient Greek philosopher Anaxagoras, observing the purposeful structure of the world, came to the idea of the “supreme mind” (Νοΰσ).
+Also, Socrates and Plato saw in the structure of the world proof of the existence of a higher mind.

 The essence of this argument can be stated as follows:

-Indeed, the extreme complexity of the structure of the universe testifies to the Great Master, who created such a complex bulk of the world and filled it with such complex settings that it is simply impossible to explain it by chance.
-If a conventional video camera hardly approaches the level of sophistication of the eye, then how could our eye create a blind case?
+Indeed, the extreme complexity of the structure of the universe testifies to the Great Master, who created such a complex mass of the world and filled it with such complex settings that it is simply impossible to explain it by chance.
+If an ordinary video camera hardly approaches the level of complexity of the eye, then how could our eye create a blind case?
 If echolocation cannot be explained by chance in humans, how can it be explained by chance in bats?
 This is sheer stupidity!

 Thus, the universe, which has a very complex structure, must have an intelligent creator.
 The anthropic principle is also very interesting here.

-Representatives of patristics also spoke about this, for example, Gregory the Theologian in word 28: “For how could the Universe be composed and stand if it were not for God who carried out and contained everything?
-Whoever sees the beautifully finished harp, their excellent arrangement and arrangement, or hears the playing of the harp itself, he does not imagine anything other than the one who made the harp or plays it, and the thought rises to him, although perhaps he does not know him personally. .
+Representatives of patristics also spoke about this, for example, Gregory the Theologian in word 28: “For how could the Universe be formed and stand if it were not for God who carried out and contained everything?
+Whoever sees a beautifully decorated harp, its excellent design and arrangement, or hears the harp itself being played, imagines nothing else other than the one who made the harp or who plays it, and his thoughts go back to him, although perhaps he does not know him personally.” .

-A special case of this argument are those that rely on the existence of complex structures found in nature (eg, the DNA molecule, the structure of insect wings, or the eyes of birds or humans; and complex human social properties, such as language).
-It is stated that such complex structures could not develop in the course of independent evolution, and, therefore, were created by a higher mind.
+A special case of this argument are arguments that rely on the existence of complex structures found in nature (for example, the DNA molecule, the structure of the wings of insects, or the eyes of birds or humans; as well as complex social properties inherent in humans, such as language).
+It is stated that such complex structures could not have developed during independent evolution, and, therefore, were created by a higher intelligence.

 Ontological[edit | edit wiki text]